BRZ-GmbH/CovidCertificate-SDK-iOS/README.md

  ## Introduction

-This is the Swiss implementation of the Electronic Health Certificates (EHN) Specification [[1](https://github.com/ehn-digital-green-development/hcert-spec)] used to verify the validity of Digital Covid Certificates.
+This is the Austrian implementation of the Electronic Health Certificates (EHN) Specification [[1](https://github.com/ehn-digital-green-development/hcert-spec)] used to verify the validity of Digital Covid Certificates.

 It is based on the open source work of the Swiss [Federal Office of Information Technology, Systems and Telecommunication FOITT](https://github.com/admin-ch/CovidCertificate-SDK-iOS)